Bislett Stadium: Football

-Skeid players celebrate a goal against Steinkjer FK at Bislett Stadium in October 2008.
-Skeid won the match 8–2.

 Football has been played at Bislett since the early days of the sports field, and the first international game was played here in 1913, between Norway and Sweden.
 At this time there were no bleachers, but the match still drew a crowd of 10,000.
 The match ended in a 1–1 draw.

 Bislett was Vålerenga I.F.'s home ground for 55 seasons.
 The club's attendance record was set here in 1962 and was not beaten until 2004.
 The club won its first four league championships while playing at Bislett, which earned the nickname "Leikegrinda" (The playground).
 After years of neglect by the authorities the stadium was in such bad shape that from the middle of the 90s Vålerenga were no longer allowed to play there.
 After a spell at Ullevaal Stadium the club moved back to Bislett, if only for a short time, and it is unlikely that they will ever return.
 Vålerenga went on to play their home matches on Ullevaal from 1999 to 2017.

 After the new stadium was completed interest in playing football there on a top level has been mediocre.
 Both Vålerenga and rivals FK Lyn have been offered to play their home matches there free of charge, but both teams were reluctant to play at what is now primarily a track and field stadium.
 The stadium is considered to be very intimate for track and field events, but not necessarily for football.
 Spectators are seated far back from the pitch and due to the stadium's shape half the seats are located at the ends of the pitch.
 The main stand does not have a permanent roof and of the 15,400 capacity only 3,000 seats are covered.
 Lyn was the last team to reject a deal with the municipality over Bislett, in 2005, and instead they continued to play at Ullevaal, their home ground for the past 80 years.
 After several years of financial troubles, Lyn finally accepted an offer to play at Bislett in 2010, but ultimately declared bankruptcy during the season, resigned from the Norwegian league, and were liquidated shortly thereafter.

 Although the two top teams in Oslo have declined to use Bislett as their home ground they have still shown some interest in playing there during the winter, in the Scandinavian club tournament known as Royal League.
 In addition, the 1st division (second level in the Norwegian pyramid) club Manglerud Star Oslo played their home games here in the 2006 season, before being relegated to the 2nd division.
 In 2007 it became the home ground of Skeid, promoted back to the 1st division after one season in the 2nd division, their ground at Voldsløkka not being up to standards for 1st division play.
 Although Skeid were relegated back to the 2nd division after the 2009 season, they still use Bislett as their home ground.